-Our approach is therefore to use permit prices in the emissions market to estimate the variable costs of abatement.
-As described in Section 4, the market cleared at prices between the floor of INR 5 per kg and INR 15 per kg, though average bid prices were sometimes as high as INR 45 per kg.

-We use data on abatement costs from Indian air pollution control device vendors to provide engineering estimates of abatement costs as a benchmark for permit prices.
-Appendix Table A6 presents estimates for abatement costs under ideal operating conditions from the operation of the four kinds of air pollution control devices for four hypothetical plant configurations.
-Appendix

-Table A7 presents estimates of abatement costs assuming that plants are already operating a cyclone.
+costs of abatement.
+As described in Section 4, the market cleared at prices between the floor of INR 5 per kg and INR 15 per kg, though average bid prices ranged as high as INR 45 per kg.
+Prices for bids can be benchmarked against data on abatement costs from Indian air pollution control device vendors.
+Appendix Table A6 presents estimates for abatement costs under ideal operating conditions for four kinds of air pollution control devices under four hypothetical plant configurations.
+Appendix Table A7 presents estimates of abatement costs assuming that plants are already operating a cyclone.
 Engineering abatement costs vary widely depending mainly on (i) the scale of the plant (ii) the type of equipment that is on the margin (iii) whether any other equipment is assumed to operate simultaneously.
 At the low end of the scale, average (marginal) cost of abatement for running a cyclone for a large plant that operates no other equipment is estimated to be in the range of 0.60 (0.20) INR per kg.
 If a plant is already running some equipment, which is more likely, then average (marginal) abatement costs for a bid size plant to operate a bag filter are 10 (3) INR per kg.
 If a plant is small and already running a cyclone, average (marginal) abatement costs to run a dry scrubber are as high as 71 (20) INR per kg.
 All of these numbers assume ideal operation of equipment and are therefore likely lower bounds on costs in each scenario.
-The bid and permit prices suggest that marginal abatement costs in the market were perceived to be within the range suggested by engineering estimated, if not at the absolute low end of abatement costs under ideal operation.
+The bid and permit prices suggest that marginal abatement costs in the market were perceived to be within the wide range marked out by engineering estimates.